 - A Mexican Candy, because I had a bag of chile mango suckers in my desk!

 - A Surprise!
 (This one I leave generic enough so I have options!
 A few weeks ago I told the manager of Chick Fil-A that their sauces are a huge hit in my classroom, and he gave me 4 gift cards to use as prizes!
 A sweet boy brought me a chocolate bar, and since I don’t like chocolate (I know, who am I!?) it became a surprise prize (but not for his class, don’t worry!)
+A brand new toothbrush from my dentist!
+A can of playdough!
+A bag of chips…anything can be a surprise!

 The Nitty Gritty- Setting it up: